h3ct0rjs/jenkins-tfinstall/README.md

 ## Configurations:

-You can experiment with this terraform, I was drunk so the code don't implement tf standards, you should check the file with name **variables.tf**, and set  _home_ip_, change the code as it's presented below:
+You can experiment with this terraform, The code don't implement tf standards, you should check the file with name **variables.tf**, and set  _home_ip_, change the code as it's presented below:

 ```tf
 variable "home_ip" {